 Some years ago I served as a prison chaplain where some prisons had 70 per cent Indigenous representation.
 In the light of the cross, the heaviness of these Indigenous men’s stories made me understand that my interaction with Australian lifestyles and practices meant that I was not hearing the voices I needed to hear.

 At the time, I discerned that I was complicit in the collective history of our nation as I enjoyed the benefits of a quality lifestyle and had bought into the systems and social construct.
-In consultation with Tammy, I took a teaching position and we moved to Palm Island.
+In consultation with Tammy, my wife took a teaching position and we moved to Palm Island.

 I continue to pray for a compassionate people who have the patience and persistence to engage in strategies to right the wrongs of the last 200 or more years, and to help us find ways to hear those voices and perspectives that may not intersect with our own paradigms.
 I also pray that another faith group might rise up and dare to carry the Shalom story and the voices of hope from Cape York, for Tammy and I remain committed to education outcomes for all children.